phaethonp/we-ai/readme.md

 >**Investment Attraction:** The transparency and data-driven decision-making facilitated by the platform could make large-scale projects more attractive to investors, potentially leading to an increase in the supply of housing.

-### This framework enables a new platform-based business model for Property Development.
-There are two connected phases.
+# This framework enables a new platform-based business model
-# Pre-Development Platform.
+### Pre-Development phase platform.
 What it is and why it matters?
+We address these challenges:`Project initiation` `Direct access to Data through NLP` `Direct Collaboration` `Low Productivity`<br><br>
 This platform could significantly disrupt the property development industry, creating new opportunities for architects, investors, and contractors, and leading to a more diverse, efficient, and innovative industry. <br><br>

+Architects Communicating Project Proposals: Architects can use the platform to present their project proposals, including design concepts, cost estimates, and timelines, to potential investors.
+The platform's AI and data analytics capabilities can help architects to optimize their proposals based on market trends and forecasts.

+Investors Posting Project Requests: Investors can use the platform to post requests for specific types of projects, such as sustainable housing or high-density residential buildings.
+Architects and contractors who specialize in these areas can then respond to these requests, leading to potential collaborations.

 **Investors Posing Needs:** Investors express needs, directly **partnering with architects and contractors**<br><br>
 **Architects Initiating Projects:** Architects gain control, driving innovation through direct investor partnerships.<br><br>